carlosedinsonconcepcion/php-bingo-gato/readme.md

 ### Generating Bingo Cards
 - We need a Bingo card generator
 - Every Bingo card has 25 unique spaces
-- Each column contains numbers between $loweBound and $upperBound (included)
+- Each column contains numbers between $loweBound and $upperBound (inclusive)
+- There is 1 free space at the middel of every generated card.

 | Column | Lower bound | Upper bound |
 | - | -- | -- |